 So, the question is, how about your new product development process?

-I believe most importers who develop custom-made products could get a lot of benefit from such a structured approach.
-Naturally it requires to work closely with the manufacturer and to understand their processes, and that can be difficult.
+I believe most importers who develop custom-made products could get a lot of benefits from such a structured approach.
+Naturally, it requires working closely with the manufacturer and understanding their processes, and that can be difficult.
 But following this discipline only increases the chances of success.

 Have you set up an approach that makes sense for your needs (with the right level of preventive systems)?
 Has it allowed you to reduce quality and timing issues significantly once the goods get into mass production?

-Editor’s note: This post was originally published in 2015 and has been updated and republished with new content.
+Editor’s note: This post was originally published in 2015 and has been updated and republished with new content in July 2020 and October 2022.

 Get expert help to improve YOUR product quality from suppliers in China or Vietnam.
 Read: Quality Assurance In China Or Vietnam For Beginners